aws-samples/serverless-dotnet-demo/README.md

 There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
 The SAM template still deploys a separate function per API endpoint to negate concurrency issues.

 It uses the new minimal API hosting model as detailed [here](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).

+### .NET 6 Minimal API with AWS Lambda Web Adapter

+Same as minimal API but instead of using Amazon.Lambda.AspNetCoreServer.Hosting/Amazon.Lambda.AspNetCoreServer it is based on [Aws Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter)

 ### .NET 6 native AOT